This week’s blog is about User Adoption of Multi-Factor Authentication.

 With the rise of remote work, users were more vulnerable to attack — almost half the number of users reported that they had experienced a breach during the first phase of the pandemic.
 However, there is some good news for MFA supporters: most organizations shifted towards MFA methods to secure the virtual workplace.

 - MFA is considered to be a secure technology to adopt in response to COVID-19

 - 74% of respondents that is about three out of four plan to intensify spending on MFA.
 This is greater for the retail (81%) and financial services (80%)

 - Most organization are increasing their spending on MFA by almost 10%

-So, we can conclude that organization are becoming aware of the rise in threats and are willing to shift towards cost-effective solution to address them.
-Unfortunately, there is no one plan that is suitable for all when it comes to MFA — individual organization will have to evaluate its security feature and adopt MFA accordingly.
+So, we can conclude that organizations are becoming aware of the rise in threats and are willing to shift towards a cost-effective solution to address them.
+Unfortunately, there is no one plan that is suitable for all when it comes to MFA — the individual organization will have to evaluate its security feature and adopt MFA accordingly.
 Nonetheless, the survey does show that there is rapid growth towards the acceptance of MFA.

 Organization keen on passwordless authentication, despite the gap

 The known issue to MFA remains.
 When asked, the organization cited that human error was the biggest obstacle encountered towards adoption.
 User experience (43%) and complexity (41%) were seen as problems towards acceptance.
 This was ensued by cost (36%).
 Increased security (57%) was the primary reason for multi-factor authentication adoption.

 Surprising enough, even with vulnerabilities, mobile-based MFA methods are still in demand: